the-lazy-devs/custom_commands/README.md

 Usage
 -------------------

+It is _recommended_ that you check out the code with the following command:
+`git clone https://github.com/spargonaut/.custom_commands.git ~/.custom_commands`

 The project adds aliases to be sourced and updates the path in a file(s) loaded by your shell.
 By default, the `~/.bash_profile` and `~/.bashrc` are updated.